2026-2028 Catalog

 Full-Time Status

-A full-time graduate student is defined as one taking 8 or more units in a quarter.
+A full-time graduate student is defined as one taking 9 or more units in a semester.
 Students receiving financial aid may need to meet different requirements to be considered full-time and should consult with the Financial Aid Office.
-Graduate students are not permitted to enroll in more than 22 units each quarter.
+Graduate students are not permitted to enroll in more than 15 units each semester.

 Leaves of Absence

-Educational, medical and military leaves are permitted if students meet the eligibility requirements and submit a Leave of Absence form with the required signatures and documentation to the Office of the Registrar.
-The maximum duration for any single Leave of Absence is 6 academic quarters (not including summer).
+Educational, medical, and military leaves are permitted if students meet the eligibility requirements and submit a Leave of Absence form with the required signatures and documentation to the Office of the Registrar.
+The maximum duration for any single Leave of Absence is 4 academic semesters (not including summer).

 Discontinuation